tbdp-web/blog/_posts/2021-10-27-reciprocity.md

 [^38]: https://www.semanticscholar.org/paper/Happiness-is-everything%2C-or-is-it-Explorations-on-Ryff/0b7cbc0e7b5946b39778784a2167019eebd53e52

 ## 3. Reciprocity

+> “A man ought to be a friend to his friend and repay gift with gift.
+People should meet smiles with smiles and lies with treachery.” — *Edda*, 13<sup>th</sup> century

 Reciprocity, both in the community and in the individual, is what will safeguard  individual autonomy.
 Communities are composed of individuals, and therefore our first task is to explore how it is in the interest of the individual to engage in reciprocal respect of the interests and autonomy of others.
 Once that is established, we can speak about how a community of people who understand this common interest can operate.